Partial resolution of complex cones over Fano ${\cal{B}}$: Fano

-Thus we see that only $\BC^4$ and all the orbifolds of $\BC^4$ are embedded in the $\Bd$ theory.
-Hence, partial resolution allows both the quivers (a) and (b) as possible quivers for the daughter theory confirming the results of algebraic higgsing.

 The quiver gauge theories corresponding to Fano $\Bc$ and $\Bb$ have non-trivial superpotential $W$\cite{sid} and hence can be described by both forward and inverse algorithm.
-Similar to Fano $\Bd$, we can show the scaling of CS levels implies scaling of $Q_D$ charge matrix which gives the same toric data.
 We will briefly present in the next section, the quiver and necessary data for Fano $\Bc$ and study algebraic higgsing and partial resolution.